zeppelinos/basil/readme.md

 This example makes use of [zeppelinos/zos-cli](https://github.com/zeppelinos/zos-cli).
 ZeppelinOS's cli is a tool for automating deployment of [zeppelinos/zos-lib](https://github.com/zeppelinos/zos-lib) contracts, as well as storing deployment information in json files.
 For a lower level understanding of ZOS and zos-lib, please see the [complex-example](https://github.com/zeppelinos/zos-lib/tree/master/examples/complex), or the tests within this project.

+### RPI

+The code that controls the actual lighting (via a Raspberry Pi and a HUE light) is at [zeppelinos/basil-rpi](https://github.com/zeppelinos/basil-rpi).

 ### Running the app locally

 ```